adaptive-democracy/hopeful-path/book/toward-verified-foundations.md

 basically, we're trying to apply this universe variables model to our real world, and we realize that without say over a huge section of the universe around you, basically the whole planet, you don't truly control *anything*

-## persistent constitutional systems
+## adaptive constitutional systems

-sampling and stabilization allow a persistent system to most closely approximate the omniscient mediator given non-zero coordination and switching costs. sampling/stabilization intervals should be proportional to coordination/switching costs respectively. rather than allowing bids for subsection functions individually, we choose one function that specifies all subfunctions. we do this because it durably protects permanent non-tradable rights, which are things we value as desirable and efficient. importantly allowing these rights to change gives us the flexibility to refine them or change them if the state of the universe drastically changes. when voting for a constitution we're essentially bidding for the *entire* universe space, so we're really just bidding on the function that goes alongside that global bid. importantly, if it is true that the omniscient persistent mediator is optimal for any universe and set of beings, the same is true for any strict subset of any universe/beings combination. this gives credence to the fact that persistent constitutions can be nested arbitrarily, since each constitution is given a strict subset of the universe/beings to control using the same systems.
+sampling and stabilization allow a adaptive system to most closely approximate the omniscient mediator given non-zero coordination and switching costs. sampling/stabilization intervals should be proportional to coordination/switching costs respectively. rather than allowing bids for subsection functions individually, we choose one function that specifies all subfunctions. we do this because it durably protects permanent non-tradable rights, which are things we value as desirable and efficient. importantly allowing these rights to change gives us the flexibility to refine them or change them if the state of the universe drastically changes. when voting for a constitution we're essentially bidding for the *entire* universe space, so we're really just bidding on the function that goes alongside that global bid. importantly, if it is true that the omniscient adaptive mediator is optimal for any universe and set of beings, the same is true for any strict subset of any universe/beings combination. this gives credence to the fact that adaptive constitutions can be nested arbitrarily, since each constitution is given a strict subset of the universe/beings to control using the same systems.

 ---